vdhamer/Photo-Club-Hub/.github/README.md

 You can _swipe_ left or right to manually move backwards or forwards through the portfolio.
 There is also an _autoplay_ mode for an automatic slide show.
 This screen is (for Fotogroep Waalre) currently based on a Javascript plug-in (`Juicebox Pro`) that is normally used in website creation.

+### The Who's Who Screen

+The `Who's Who` screen lists all the photographers known to the app.
+It allows you to first select the photographer and then select that person's club-specific portfolio.
+If available, club-independent information (like birthdays) for that photographer is displayed here.
+The `Search` bar filters on photographer names.

+### The Prelude Screen

+The `Prelude` screen shows an opening animation.
+Clicking outside the central image brings you to the central `Portfolios` screen.

 </detail></ul></detail>
 </ul>